Part 4

 ...

-# We need a label so that Prometheus knows to listen to this
+We still need a suitable label for our configuration so that Prometheus knows to listen to the NATS.

-Let's fill in the missing data with a bit of detective work.
-Let's use the label the already existing ServiceMonitors use for now.
-We can check it with the following.
+Let's use the label that the already existing ServiceMonitors are using.
+We can check it with the following commands:

 $ kubectl -n prometheus get prometheus